calacademy-research/minibar/README.md

 -rw-r--r--  1 fileowner  staff    33K Jun 13 12:42 Peperomia_unk.fasta
 </pre>

 The unidentified, or unknown, records are grouped in the file with \_unk in the sample name position.
-Also, records identified with multiple samples would be in a file named Peperomia_Multiple_Matches.fasta but this run had none.
+Also, records identified with multiple samples will be in a file named <sample_prefix>Multiple_Matches.fasta, where <sample_prefix> is Peperomia_ here, but this run had none.